 To provide a chapter and verse for you on all the possible laws for landlords and tenants in the U.S. and in specific states would be somewhat pointless.

 Instead, let’s look at the most important regulations of the law – which, unsurprisingly, also happen to be the most common mistakes made by inexperienced (and even experienced) landlords.

-One of these may well be the exact reason that you are looking to take your investment right out of the property rental scene as soon as possible and instead put it somewhere that gives you an easier, less complicated regular profit.
+One of these may well be the exact reason you want to take your investment right out of the property rental scene as soon as possible and instead put it somewhere that gives you a more leisurely, less complicated regular profit.

-So here are the most important pieces of legislation for landlords (and the most common mistakes they make…):
+So here are the most critical pieces of legislation for landlords (and the most common mistakes they make…):

 - Discrimination: Fair Housing laws require strict adherence to regulations on the way landlords advertise their property, screen new tenants or set apartment rules.
 Many landlords find themselves in big legal trouble by discriminating because they are not applying these rules.